 - 1. Connect the simulator to a robot on the field and place it on a defined spot (e.g. the penalty mark). - 2.
-Run the SimRobot configuration file AutomaticCameraCalibrator.con (in the console type call AutomaticCameraCalibrator).
+Run the SimRobot configuration file Calibrators/Camera.con (in the console type call Calibrators/Camera).
 This will initialize the calibration process and furthermore print commands or help to the simulator console that will be needed later on. - 3.
 Announce the robot's position on the field (cf. Sect.
-4.1.2) using the AutomaticCameraCalibrator module (e.g. for setting the robot's position to the penalty mark of a field, type set module:AutomaticCameraCalibrator:robotPose rotation = 0; translation = $\{x = -3200; y = 0;\}$ ; in the console). - 4.
+4.1.2) using the AutomaticCameraCalibrator module (e.g. for setting the robot's position to the penalty mark of a field, type set module:AutomaticCameraCalibrator:robotPose rotation = 0; translation = $\{x = -3200; y = 0;\}$; in the console). - 4.
 To automatically generate the commands for the following joint calibration to correct the body rotation, you can set a flag via set module:AutomaticCameraCalibrator:setJointOffsets true.
-After you finished the optimization you can just enter the generated commands and thereby correct the rotation. - 5.
-To start the point collection use the command dr module:AutomaticCameraCalibrator:start and wait for the output "Accumulation finished.
-Waiting to optimize...".
-The process includes both cameras and will collect samples for the calibration and make the head motions to cover the whole field.
-The samples for the upper camera are drawn blue and the smaple for the lower camera red.
-A drawing above the images signalizes if the sample amount is sufficient for optimization (green) or not (red). - 6.
-If you are unhappy with the collection of some specific samples you are now able to delete samples by left-clicking onto the sample in the image in which it has been found.
-If there are some samples missing you can manually add them by Ctrl + left-clicking into the corresponding image. - 7.
-Run the automatic calibration process using dr module:AutomaticCameraCalibrator:optimize and wait until the optimization has converged.
+After you finished the optimization you can just enter the generated commands and thereby correct the rotation.